Kelopy/silk-spawners/README.md

 # Silk Spawners

-Now you can mine spawners with silk touch!
+- Ability to mine spawners with silk touch with permission system
-Credits to KodySimpson